sonatype-nexus-community/nancy/README.md

 $ > nancy sleuth --help
-'nancy sleuth' is a command to check for vulnerabilities in your Golang dependencies, powered by the 'Sonatype OSS Index'.
+'nancy sleuth' is a command to check for vulnerabilities in your Golang dependencies, powered by 'Sonatype's OSS Index'.

 Usage:
   nancy sleuth [flags]